Esoteric programming language: FRACTRAN

 A FRACTRAN program is an ordered list of positive fractions together with an initial positive integer input $n$.
 The program is run by multiplying the integer $n$ by the first fraction $f$ in the list for which $nf$ is an integer.
 The integer $n$ is then replaced by $nf$ and the rule is repeated.
 If no fraction in the list produces an integer when multiplied by $n$, the program halts.
 FRACTRAN was invented by mathematician John Conway.

-GolfScript

-Programs in GolfScript, a language created for code golf, consist of lists of items, each of which is pushed onto the stack as it is encountered, with the exception of variables which have code blocks as their value, in which case the code is executed.

 INTERCAL

 INTERCAL, short for "Compiler Language With No Pronounceable Acronym", was created in 1972 as a parody to satirize aspects of the various programming languages at the time.